Computable analysis on the space of marked groups: Vocabulary about numberings

-If $(X,\nu)$ and $(Y,\mu)$ are numbered spaces, and if $f:X\rightarrow Y$ is a $(\nu,\mu)$-computable function between $X$ and $Y$, then $f$ will be computable with respect to any pair of numberings of $X$ and $Y$ which are $\equiv$-equivalent respectively to $\nu$ and $\mu$.
-Thus $f$ can be considered computable with respect to the numbering types associated to $\nu$ and $\mu$.

-Numbering types are in fact the objects that we want to be studying, rather than numberings.
+If $(X,\nu)$ and $(Y,\mu)$ are subnumbered spaces, and if $f:X\rightarrow Y$ is a $(\nu,\mu)$-computable function between $X$ and $Y$, then $f$ will be computable with respect to any pair of subnumberings of $X$ and $Y$ which are $\equiv$-equivalent respectively to $\nu$ and $\mu$.
+Thus $f$ can be considered computable with respect to the subnumbering types associated to $\nu$ and $\mu$.
+Subnumbering types are in fact the objects that we want to be studying, rather than subnumberings.
+We denote $\mathcal{NT}_{X}$ the set of subnumbering types on $X$.
+Given a subnumbering, we denote $\left[\nu\right]$ its $\equiv$-equivalence class.
+We usually denote subnumbering types by capital greek letters, $\Lambda$, $\Delta$, ...